 The HMIS Lead ensures consistent participation of recipients/subrecipients in HMIS; ensures that the HMIS is administered in compliance with HUD requirements, and maintain other obligations as laid out in the HMIS Governance.

 The Board Committees are created to help the Board fulfill its mission and work.
-Additional information is available in Article 8.
+Additional information is available under the Committees Article.

 Article 4.
 Meetings